 “To whom much is given, much is expected.
 I have learned that life is about giving to others.
 Both families have lived that life, and I am going to continue their tradition of giving by building a stronger legacy for the glory of God.”

 In 2015, Doug married his longtime friend, Patience Kusangila.
-Together they have one child and another on the way.
+Together they have two sons, Jason and Eric.
 Their greatest desire is for others to join the KFC mission in building a better Congo.
 “My American parents invested in me, so now I too will live a life of service for others.
 The impact of one person has the ability to have a ripple effect on so many others.”